 Ever had one of those pivotal moments where you feel like your work and life values aren’t aligned?
 Or you feel a bit sick fronting up for work every day?
 If this is you, then something is off.
 Trust your gut instinct and make some changes.
 It’s probably time to re-assess where you’re at.
-Careers expert Shannon Lyndon-Lugg is here to guide you.
+Let careers expert Shannon Lyndon-Lugg guide you.

 Don’t panic!
-We have lots of practical tips to get you up and running… and help you get an energising action plan in place.
+We have lots of practical tips to get you up and running… and help you get an energizing action plan in place.

 1. Create a personal purpose statement